Coordination icon blue circle

 • Organize the response to adverse events

-• Depending on your organization’s structure, the coordinator may report to an administrator, CEO, or executive director.
+Depending on your organization’s structure, the coordinator may report to an administrator, CEO or executive director.

-Working together to improve safety
+Work together to improve safety

 • Post signs or share pamphlets encouraging patients and families to bring concerns and suggestions to the attention of the patient safety coordinator.
-This tip sheet has more ideas for patient and family engagement.

 This page was adapted from the Betsy Lehman Center's Patient Safety Navigator.
 Visit the Navigator website to learn more about analyzing adverse events, communicating in the aftermath of serious harm, and reporting medical errors to state and federal agencies.